 I am excited to finally be able to share the professional photos that were taken at my son’s Wedding Rehearsal Dinner.
 This is a long post!
 But if you make it all the way to the end of the post there is a fun video of the entire wedding weekend.

 A special thanks to Jessica of Jessica Kettle Photography who took all the photos for the dinner and the next day at the wedding.
-She is amazing and if you need a Utah wedding photographer be sure and check out her site.
-She is a doll and so fun to work with.

 This was such a fun party to put together and it turned out just how I had imagined.
 The reception the next night was going to be large so it was nice to have a time for just family and close friends.
 There were over a hundred of us but it was a beautiful, intimate evening where we were able to celebrate the bride and groom and get to know them and each other a little better.

 The party was held at The Manor in Provo, Utah.
 It is a beautiful venue and they were great to work with.

 I believe that all good parties start with a color scheme!
 The first thing I did was choose a color scheme for the evening of gold, black, white and pink.

 I was going for a Kate Spade inspired look and of course I found a few photos on Pinterest to fuel my inspiration.
 My family dressed to match the color scheme.